sjhallo07/uk-ai-transparency-framework/uk-ai-transparency/README.md

 # 🇬🇧 UK AI Transparency Framework

 An immutable blockchain system for tracking and explaining UK government automated decisions with NLP-powered transparency.
+I am making this contribution to show that I want to use the unconditional firm that was approved for me; I need to find a sponsor.
+This is just a demo, but very soon I will make it for real use    autor Marcos Mora unconditional firm of heriot-watt university Msc computer cience
 ## 🚀 Features

 - **🔗 Immutable Blockchain** - Secure decision registry using cryptographic hashing